dwightjack/vue-types/docs/guide/installation.md

 <script src="https://unpkg.com/vue-types"></script>
 ```

-## Usage with `eslint-plugin-vue`

-When used in a project with [eslint-plugin-vue](https://github.com/vuejs/eslint-plugin-vue), the linter might report errors related to the `vue/require-default-prop` rule.

-To prevent that error use [eslint-plugin-vue-types](https://github.com/dwightjack/eslint-plugin-vue-types).

 ## Usage with bundlers

 Starting from version 4, VueTypes is published as a native ESM module with CommonJS and UMD support.